noxYJZeng/lbm-generating-obstacles-randomly/README.md

 ## New Features

 - **New Obstacles Types**
-  Added prism1 and prism2 as new obstacle types.
+  Added prism1, prism2, star, hexagon, heart and ellipse as new obstacle types.

 - **Randomized Obstacles Generation**
-  Added `random10` `random3`application that dynamically generates random obstacles for each simulation.
-This enables diverse dataset creation and generalization testing.
+  Added `random10` `random3` applications that dynamically generate randomized obstacle configurations on every run.
+Shapes are randomly selected, placed without overlap, and optionally rotated to create a wide range of simulation setups, enabling generalization testing and diverse dataset creation.

 - **Automatic Output Management**
   All simulation outputs (including `.npz` data and generated images) are automatically saved under a timestamped results folder in `./results/`.
 The npz files include density, velocity of the flow and lattice map of obstacles.
 They can be used for Latnet model training.